syntasso/kratix-docs/docs/main/06-reference/02-promises/02-deleting-a-promise.md

 ```

 Deleting a Promise will take a few minutes to complete while Kratix deletes all the
 resources associated with Promise.
-This includes any resource requests and all the
+This includes any Resource Requests and all the
 worker cluster resources.

 All resources created by the Promise are applied to the work clusters using GitOps.